heavyimage/Fake-NYC-Subway-Stations/README.md

 ## Acknowledgements
 * Based a bit on the simple code that governs my first twitter bot, [@drydernicknames](https://github.com/heavyimage/DRyderNicknames)
 * Inspired by [@sametomorrow's](https://www.twitter.com/sametomorrow) amazing [subway station tile resource](http://nytrainproject.com/)
+* I used the excellent [tweep dumper](https://gist.github.com/yanofsky/5436496) to download a bunch of [@NYCTSubway](https://www.twitter.com/NYCTSubway)'s tweets to make fake sounding announcement tweets!

 ## TODO
+* Place arbitrary stations somewhere on a map somehow and figure out what trains might go there?
+* Figure out if a station is a terminus or not to aid in "XXX-bound YYY trains" etc.
+* A real goal for this project is to procedurally generate and render a tile mosaic of the supposed subway station featuring custom nyc subway-like art.
+    * I'm now tackling this is in another project for now; watch the skies.
 * Create more variations by using other nyc-central sources of content
     * Add in famous recent New Yorkers worthy of a station stop!
     * Add more NYC-y place names that actually don't have subway stations